 Proceeds of previously issued bonds have been used to finance the road system (the "Roads") which serve the property owners of the District by providing collector roads and portions of major thoroughfares within the District and the surrounding area.
 The road system is comprised of Baytown Area Water Authority Road, Cedar Port Parkway, Phase 1, Dock Lead and Deepwater Expansion.
-FM 1405 functions as a major thoroughfare by conveying travelers to Texas 99 (Grand Parkway).
-A portion of the proceeds from the Series 2020A Road Bonds which are expected to issue on December 15, 2020 will be expended to finance the construction of Cedar Port Parkway, Phase 2, Fisher Road expansion, Cedar Port Parkway improvements along Texas 99, and DeWitt Drive.
-Upon completion, the Roads continue to be owned, operated and maintained by the District.
+FM 1405 functions as a major thoroughfare by conveying travelers to Texas 99 (Grand Parkway). ).
+A portion of the proceeds from the Series 2020A Road Bonds will be expended to finance the construction of Cedar Port Parkway, Phase 2, Fisher Road expansion, Cedar Port Parkway improvements along Texas 99, and DeWitt Drive Upon completion, the Roads continue to be owned, operated and maintained by the District.